cdebortoli/JsonManagedObject-Swift/README.md

 ##How to use it

-Your can access to JsonManagedObject with the Singleton "jsonManagedObjectSharedInstance".
+You can access to JsonManagedObject with the Singleton "jsonManagedObjectSharedInstance".

 To bind a JSON Object to a NSManagedObject: